danielsaidi/StoreKitPlus/Sources/StoreKitPlus/StoreKitPlus.docc/StoreKitPlus.md

 # ``StoreKitPlus``

-StoreKitPlus adds extra functionality for working with StoreKit 2, like extensions, observable state, store services, etc.
+StoreKitPlus adds extra functionality for working with StoreKit 2, like extensions, observable state, services, etc.

 ## Overview

 ![StoreKitPlus logo](Logo.png)

-StoreKitPlus has an observable ``StoreContext`` that lets you observe store state, service protocols and implementations that let you fetch, purchase and sync products, as well as a ``ProductRepresentable`` protocol that lets you add a local product representation to your app.
+StoreKitPlus has an observable ``StoreContext`` that lets you observe store state, service protocols and classes that let you fetch, purchase and sync products, as well as a ``ProductRepresentable`` protocol that lets you add a local product representation to your app.

-## Supported Platforms

 StoreKitPlus supports `iOS 15`, `macOS 12`, `tvOS 15` and `watchOS 8`.